ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/run-in-the-cloud/deployment-guide/ballerina-virtual-machine-deployment-guide.md

              }
          }
       ```
-    - Organize the Project: Follow the standard Ballerina Project structure, with a `Ballerina.toml` file and
-      source organized in modules if needed.
-You can visit the [Organize Ballerina code](https://ballerina.io/learn/organize-ballerina-code/) for
-      detailed information about packages and how you can manage the growth of your source code.
+    - Organize the Project: Follow the standard Ballerina project structure, with a `Ballerina.toml` file and source organized in modules if needed.
+You can visit the [Organize Ballerina code](https://ballerina.io/learn/organize-ballerina-code/) for detailed information about packages and how you can manage the growth of your source code.

 5. Build the Ballerina Service